tewidis/HPCA/markdown/many_cores.md

     * Distributed partial directory
 4. Power budget split among cores
-    * As the number of cores increases, the number of Watts per core decreases beacuse frequency and voltage also decrease
+    * As the number of cores increases, the number of Watts per core decreases because frequency and voltage also decrease
     * A single-threaded program would only get 1/N of the total power despite none of the other cores requiring the rest of the power